HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 ## Detection Use Cases

-The following detections are being developed and validated using Sysmon telemetry, Splunk SPL and Atomic Red Team simulations.
+The following detections are being developed and validated using Sysmon logs, Splunk SPL and Atomic Red Team simulations.

 ### T1033 - System Owner/User Discovery